 Comprehensive Overview

 A membranous sac, at its core, is a small, enclosed compartment within a cell, bounded by a lipid bilayer membrane.
-This membrane is structurally similar to the cell's plasma membrane and the membranes of other organelles.
+Practically speaking, this membrane is structurally similar to the cell's plasma membrane and the membranes of other organelles.
 The lipid bilayer is composed of two layers of lipid molecules, primarily phospholipids, arranged with their hydrophobic tails facing inward and their hydrophilic heads facing outward, creating a barrier that separates the internal contents of the vesicle from the surrounding cytoplasm.

 Trends and Latest Developments